Strawberry season is never a bad thing and we are getting a head start here with these easy strawberry squares for Easter!

 - Using a pastry blender or food processor, combine coconut flour, crumbs, sugar, zest, and salt.
 Add in the butter, vanilla, and mix until it all comes together.
 Press into the bottom of the pan evenly (you can also press up the sides of pan if you have enough room.)
 Bake for 10-12 minutes, or until lightly browned.
 Allow crust to cool.

-- While crust is cooling, whisk the egg yolks until paler in colour.
+- While crust is cooling, whisk the egg yolks until paler in color.
 Add in milk, vanilla, lemon juice, and freshly pureed strawberries.
 Mix well.
 Pour filling into crust and bake for 15-20 minutes, or until set (if will kind of look jiggly but not overly so.)

 - Cool on wire rack and chill in refrigerator until ready to serve.